VegyBS/qlik-replicate-docker/README.md

-# Qlik Replicate — Minimal Docker Image (Amazon Linux 2023)

-This repository builds a minimal, production‑ready Docker image for running Qlik Replicate 2026.x on Amazon Linux 2023.
-It is designed for two primary use cases:

-1. Local development using Docker
-2. AWS Fargate deployment using the exact same image

-This project is a work in progress.
-Right now, it is primarily geared toward **Docker‑based development and testing**, with ECS/Fargate support evolving over time.
-Future ECS‑focused enhancements will include **AWS Secrets Manager integration** to ensure sensitive values such as endpoint passwords, master key passwords, and other credentials are never exposed in environment variables or task definitions.

-This image is also intended to be used as a base image for downstream Dockerfiles that need to add endpoint drivers or custom integrations.
-By keeping this image minimal, clean, and secure, it provides a stable foundation for building more specialised Replicate containers.

 ---

-## Why is this minimal?
+# Qlik Replicate — Minimal Amazon Linux 2023 Image with Automated Security Pipeline

+This repository provides two major capabilities:

+1. A minimal, production‑ready Docker image for running Qlik Replicate 2026.x on Amazon Linux 2023
+2. A fully automated CI pipeline that discovers new Replicate versions, builds and tests them, performs vulnerability scanning, generates security reports, and maintains long‑term baselines

+The goal is to provide a secure, reproducible, and extensible foundation for running Qlik Replicate in Docker, AWS Fargate, and automated CI environments.

+---

+## Repository Overview

-This project intentionally focuses on minimalism and determinism:
+This project contains:

+- A minimal Amazon Linux 2023–based Replicate image
+- A unified CI pipeline that:
-- Only the packages required for Replicate to run are installed
+  - Discovers the latest Replicate versions
+  - Builds and tests each version
+  - Extracts install and data directories
+  - Runs Trivy, Grype, and SBOM scans
+  - Generates a security summary
+  - Computes daily deltas
+  - Updates long‑term baselines
+- Custom GitHub Actions for scanning and extraction
+- Python tooling for normalisation, classification, and reporting
+- A roadmap for endpoint driver support
+- Documentation on running locally, with Docker Compose, and on AWS Fargate

+This repository is designed for both development and production use.

+---

+## Why This Image Is Minimal

+The image intentionally includes only what Qlik Replicate requires to run:

+- Minimal Amazon Linux 2023 base
 - No systemd or init system
-- No unnecessary utilities or debugging tools
+- No debugging tools or unnecessary utilities
-- No endpoint drivers bundled by default
+- No bundled endpoint drivers
-- Clean, predictable build layers
 - Pinned base image digest for reproducibility
+- Clean, deterministic build layers

 A minimal image is smaller, more secure, faster to deploy, and easier to maintain.
-It provides a clean foundation that downstream Dockerfiles can extend with endpoint drivers or additional tooling.
+Downstream Dockerfiles can extend this base to add endpoint drivers or custom integrations.

 ---

-## Why Amazon Linux 2023?
+## Why Amazon Linux 2023

-Qlik’s official example uses CentOS 8, which is now end‑of‑life and receives no security updates.
+Qlik’s official example uses CentOS 8, which is end‑of‑life and unpatched.
-This makes it unsuitable for production workloads and causes vulnerability scanners to flag the image immediately.

 Amazon Linux 2023 provides:

 - Active security patching
-- A hardened, minimal base
+- Hardened, minimal base
 - Long‑term support
-- A modern glibc toolchain
+- Modern glibc toolchain
-- Better compatibility with AWS services
-- A smaller attack surface
-- No systemd by default, making it ideal for containers
+- No systemd by default

-For AWS Fargate, Amazon Linux 2023 is the natural, secure, and future‑proof choice.
+- Smaller attack surface
+- Strong alignment with AWS Fargate

+This makes it the natural choice for production workloads.

 ---

-## Security posture and vulnerability profile
+## Security Posture

 This project is designed with security as a first‑class concern:

-- Base image pinned by digest to prevent supply‑chain drift
+- Base image pinned by digest
-- Amazon Linux 2023 provides continuous CVE patching
-- Minimal dependency footprint reduces attack surface
+- Minimal dependency footprint
-- No systemd, cron, SSH, or unnecessary daemons
 - No legacy CentOS packages
-- No outdated libraries
+- No unnecessary daemons
-- No embedded drivers that may introduce vulnerabilities
+- No embedded drivers
+- Amazon Linux 2023 continuous CVE patching

-Compared to Qlik’s CentOS‑based example, this image:
+Compared to Qlik’s CentOS‑based example, this image has significantly fewer vulnerabilities and is suitable for regulated environments.

-- Has dramatically fewer CVEs
-- Passes vulnerability scans more cleanly
-- Is suitable for regulated environments
-- Aligns with AWS security best practices

-This makes it a strong foundation for production deployments and downstream custom builds.

 ---

 ## Features

-- Amazon Linux 2023 base image pinned by digest for reproducibility
+- Minimal Amazon Linux 2023 base
-- Silent, non‑systemd installation of Qlik Replicate 2026.5.0
+- Silent, non‑systemd Replicate installation
-- Minimal runtime dependencies only
-- Custom entrypoint script that:
+- Custom entrypoint that:
-  - Creates the Replicate data directory
+  - Creates data directory
-  - Sets the admin password
+  - Sets admin password
-  - Imports a license if provided
+  - Imports license if provided
-  - Starts the Replicate service on the configured port
+  - Starts Replicate
-  - Dynamically tails all active log files
-  - Watches for new log files using inotify
+  - Tails logs and watches for new ones
-  - Keeps the container alive indefinitely
 - Fully compatible with AWS Fargate
-- Includes official Qlik example files for reference
+- Clean separation of install and data directories
-- Designed to be used as a base image for adding endpoint drivers
+- Designed as a base image for downstream builds
-- ECS‑ready design, with future support for AWS Secrets Manager
+- Future support for AWS Secrets Manager

 ---